SrMorrris/Arduino-USB-Midi-Pedalboard/README.md

 -Using multiplexers for more analog and digital outputs on arduino.
 Gives more analog potentiometers and more digital buttons.
 (but you can skip this option if you are happy with your digital/analog outputs in your arduino)).
-(one multiplexer named mux2 it´s for 16 digital outputs and the other multiplexer , named mux3, it´s for 16 analog outputs).
+(one multiplexer named mux2 it's for 16 digital outputs and the other multiplexer , named mux3, it's for 16 analog outputs).

--I have used 16 analog potentiometerss and 23 digital buttons in my pedalboard.
+-I have used 16 analog potentiometers and 23 digital buttons in my pedalboard.
-(you can use whatever you want but i recommend 15 buttons and 8 potentiometers minimum).
+(you can use whatever you want.. but i recommend 15 buttons and 8 potentiometers minimum).

 -Using 8 leds and 8 momentary push button.
-The leds are showing the pedal state if it´s on or off .
+The leds are showing the pedal state if it's on or off .
 (8 pedals are available for control ON/OFF JUST IN THE MOMENTO!!!).
 (so you push the micro foot-switch button and the pedal goes to ON and the led turns on the green light) (and you push it , once more... and the pedal goes to OFF and the led goes to OFF too).
-So this 8 buttons and 8 leds reflects the real pedal state on/off ALWAYS!!. you can turn on/off quickly each pedal and see the state...hehe it`s so funny..
+So this 8 buttons and 8 leds reflects the real pedal state on/off ALWAYS!! (and just in the momento, not like Opel gm, please not melies..). you can turn on/off quickly each pedal and see the state..i don't like opel GM.
+I hate Opel GM.

+Ok...
-So you open a MIDI track and you can "Midi learn" every potentiometer o parameter on the plugin screen.
+So you open a MIDI track and you can "Midi learn" every potentiometer or parameter on the plugin screen.
 Moving potentiometer or pressing button, the action will be recorded.
-You must select All midi inputs or your arduino pedal board in midi input.
+You must select "All midi inputs" or your arduino pedal board in the midi input, in your DAW.
-And select your plugin in midi output , please be sure to enable monitor in this midi track and the midi track its selected (left click mouse and track selected) when you use the midi controller..., in order to get everything working fine, this happens with every midi controller on market...
+And select your plugin at midi output , please be sure to enable monitor in this midi track and the midi track it's selected (left click mouse and track selected) when you use the midi controller..., in order to get everything working fine, this happens with every midi controller on market...

--Using the other leds (8 leds more) for showing the bank position.(four leds for show bankamp position and four leds for show bankpedal position).
+-Using the other leds (8 leds more..) for showing the bank position.(four leds for show the bankamp position and four leds for show the  bankpedal position).
 Bank positions 1-4 are green led coloured and 5-8 are blue led coloured.

 2 banks (named bankamp and bankpedal).8 different position each bank:

-**-(bankpedal=8 pedals available and 4 potentiometer on each pedal) You will use two buttons on BANKPEDAL.. one button it`s for increment and the other one it`s for decrement the bank position on bankpedal.
+**-(Bankpedal=8 pedals available and 4 potentiometer on each pedal) You will use two buttons on BANKPEDAL.. one button it's for increment and the other one it's for decrement the bank position on bankpedal.
 (8 pedals and 4 pots each pedal).(and here you got another one extra button for turn ON/OFF the pedal effect).

 **-(bankamp=8 different positions for control amps or racks, 4 potentiometer available on each bank).
-You will use two buttons on BANKAMP... one button it´s for increment and the other it´s one for decrement the bank position on bankamp.
+You will use two buttons on BANKAMP... one button it's for increment and the other it's one for decrement the bank position on bankamp.
 (8 amps or racks and 4 pots each amp or rack).

-*Using i2c lcd screen for showing 8 potentiometers graphbars , the screen shows the volume bar for 8 potentiometer
+*Using i2c lcd screen for showing 8 potentiometers graph-bars , the screen shows the volume bar for 8 potentiometer

-I have quit this project achieving volume bars for each potentiometer..volume pedal..encoder...but i have quited because i have found some other MIDI projects much better than mine...
+I have quit this project but i have got volume bars for each potentiometer (16 graph-bars)..one volume/wah pedal..one encoder...but i have quited because i have found some other MIDI projects so much better than mine...

   THIS PROJECT IT´S MY FIRST DEVICE...HAS BEEN ABANDONATED BY OTHER BETTER USB-MIDI PROJECTS